vegabook/ADIA_11_tick/README.md

         * In the same pass as trs creation, dollar volume ("dolvlm") series (volume x price) was added.

 ### Notes
+* used trades_filter0vol dataset
+* Code would probably be faster in imperative style, but opportunity was used to test polars lib speed on disk scan workflows.
-* Non prod, exploratory, so no type hints in interest of time.
+* Non prod, exploratory, so no type hints.
 * No in-IDE ai assistant.
 * No thresholds were provided for volume and dollar traded.
-Volume was chosen as 10k, and dollar traded as the average of over 10k * average of Price
+Used 1h and corresponding averages over 1h for volume, dollars.